Here's how Rhinos maintained their 100 per cent pre-season record with a comeback win at Odsal

 Sutcliffe was back from a knee problem which ended his 2021 season a couple of months early and got through a solid workout; playing at stand-off, he looked a bit rusty, but showed some nice touches early on.

-All the youngsters goon and did well, with Morgan scoring a good try late in the game.
+All the youngsters got on and did well, with Morgan scoring a good try late in the game.

 Thompson - now with a shaven head - was introduced a lot earlier than would have been planned, replacing Alex Mellor who went off for a head injury assessment.

-The former Bradford man returned later in the first half, but then Leeds lost Sam Walters - being tried out at prop - to a similar issue and he did not return, which rules him out of next weekend’s visit of Hull.
+The former Bradford man returned later in the first half, but then Leeds lost Sam Walters - being tried out at prop - to a shoulder issue and he did not return.

-At the end of the first half a high tackle on Jack Sinfield sparked a mass brawl and led to yellow cards for Rhinos prop Muizz Mustapha and Bulls winger Matty Dawson-Jones.
+At the end of the first half a high tackle on Jack Sinfield, who played the full 80, sparked a mass brawl and led to yellow cards for Rhinos prop Muizz Mustapha and Bulls winger Matty Dawson-Jones.

 Judging from the tough stance taken by the match review panel so far in pre-season, both are likely to get a ban, which will hurt Bradford more than Leeds as Mustapha is due to join them on loan.
 A host of other players who ran in could also be in hot water.